-Although there are differences, both plans work similarly to provide you with a tax-deferred retirement savings program.
+Although there are differences, both plans work similarly to provide you with a tax-advantaged retirement savings program.
 Both plans offer the same investment options.

-Once you recognize the need and value of saving for retirement in a systematic, tax-deferred plan, you can be bombarded with decisions that make it hard to follow through.
+Once you recognize the need and value of saving for retirement in a systematic, tax-advantaged plan, you can be overwhelmed with decisions that make it hard to follow through.
 That’s where MaineSTART comes in.

-At MainePERS, we’ve done the hard work to make saving simple, effective, and affordable.
+At MainePERS, we’ve done the hard work to make saving simple and effective.
 After thorough research, we have assembled a program to meet your needs.

 High fees charged by mutual fund managers can impose a heavy drag on investment results.
 Many funds offered in the market today impose fees well in excess of 1% of your investment.
 Investment management fees, transaction fees, administration fees, marketing fees, and other, sometimes hidden, fees can drive up costs, and since the average mutual fund will provide a return just equal to the overall market over time, each of these fees and transaction costs will reduce your return to below the average.
 Clearly, minimizing cost is an important part of achieving satisfactory investment results.

 MainePERS has chosen to offer index funds from a highly regarded nonprofit fund management company in order to minimize costs to you.
 These funds are among the lowest cost in the industry.
 They do not have marketing or distribution fees associated with them, and they do not share revenue with DC plan administrators.
 There are no upfront sales charges or back end redemption fees (with the exception of an early redemption fee for the international fund), both of which are typical in the universe of mutual funds, and which can cost as much as 5% or more of your assets and are not included in the stated expense ratio or management fee.
 There are no hidden fees.
 In addition, transaction costs are minimized in index funds, further limiting costs to you.